A

 A technique to readjust the position of extraocular muscles after strabismus surgery to reduce overcorrection or undercorrection.
 Several methods exist, such as the bow-tie technique and the sliding noose technique.

-Definition, classification, diagnostic criteria, and standard treatment of age-related macular degeneration (AMD) based on Japanese clinical guidelines.
-Covers anti-VEGF therapy for neovascular AMD (typical AMD, PCV, RAP), pathology and latest treatments for atrophic AMD (geographic atrophy), and the pachychoroid concept.
+Age-related macular degeneration (AMD) definition, staging, diagnostic criteria, OCT findings, and standard treatment based on Japanese clinical guidelines.
+Covers neovascular AMD, PCV, RAP, geographic atrophy (GA), and the pachychoroid concept.

 With aging, visual acuity, contrast sensitivity, dark adaptation, and visual field decline, increasing the risk of falls and frailty.
 Improving visual function through cataract surgery and appropriate refractive correction, combined with exercise and social participation, can prevent frailty.